-Sebastian has furthermore performed with the Cleveland Orchestra, the Pittsburgh Symphony Orchestra, the Detroit Symphony Orchestra and the Cincinnati Symphony Orchestra.
-His music festival experiences include performing as the bass trombone fellow of the Pacific Music Festival, Schleswig Holstein Music Festival and the Spoleto USA Festival.
+Sebastian has furthermore performed with the Cleveland Orchestra, the Pittsburgh Symphony Orchestra, the Cincinnati Symphony Orchestra and the Detroit Symphony Orchestra.
+He spent his summers performing as the bass trombone fellow of the Pacific Music Festival (2011), Schleswig Holstein Music Festival (2013) and the Spoleto USA Festival (2014).

 CityMusic Cleveland is a professional chamber orchestra that performs free concerts throughout Northeast Ohio,often accompanied by exhibits of local artwork.

 Since exploding onto the scene in 2004, CityMusic Cleveland has won cheering audiences with beautiful music, brilliantly performed in familiar neighborhood settings.

 FREE concerts - make CityMusic concerts accessible to everyone!

 CityMusic Cleveland strives for more as it approaches its 15th season Story and photography by Michael C. Butz On a sweltering and stormy evening in mid-May, the Shrine Church of St. Stanislaus presented a special Saturday night service, of sorts.
 It was a program that typically takes place only four times a year at the […]